Skip to main content

 How Data Storytelling Could Save Lives–The Case Study of Semmelweis

 Effective data storytelling allows practitioners to drive action with their insights.
-In a recent webinar, Brent Dykes explored how data storytelling could have helped Ignaz Semmelweis, a pioneer of germ theory, gain adoption of his insights—and save live
+In a recent webinar, Brent Dykes explored how data storytelling could have helped Ignaz Semmelweis, a pioneer of germ theory, gain adoption of his insights—and save lives in the process.

 Data storytelling is the structured approach for communicating data insights using narrative elements and exploratory visuals.
 Those who desire to turn data into insights and decisions stand to benefit from mastering the art of telling data stories.